hamidtech/getsysteminfo-powershell/README.md

 ```powershell
 ps2exe .\getsysteminfo.ps1 .\systeminfo.exe -iconFile .\favicon.ico
 ```
+** Don't forget install " ps2exe " on powershell by admin privilege **

 ## Support

-For any queries or issues, please open an issue in this repository or contact [mailto:hamid1375jamali@gmail](hamid1375jamali@gmail).com.
+For any queries or issues, please open an issue in this repository or contact [hamid1375jamali@gmail](hamid1375jamali@gmail.com).

 ## License